FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/upgrade_prereqs_zos/c_update_zos/t_install_patch_zos/_index.md

 > **Note**
 >
-> All of these operations are displayed in the file distlib.LOG.
+> Note: All of these operations are displayed in the file distlib.LOG.

 Before submitting the JCL, modify the value associated with the ID=, where xxxxxx is the identifier of the PTF to apply: